PaddlePaddle/docs/doc/paddle/guides/broadcasting_en.rst

 In General, broadcast is the rule how the smaller tensor is “broadcast” across the larger tsnsor so that they have same shapes.
 Note that no copies happened while broadcasting.

-In Paddlepaddle, tensors are broadcastable when following rulrs hold(ref: Numpy Broadcasting <https://numpy.org/doc/stable/user/basics.broadcasting.html#module-numpy.doc.broadcasting>`):
+In Paddlepaddle, tensors are broadcastable when following rulrs hold(ref: `Numpy Broadcasting <https://numpy.org/doc/stable/user/basics.broadcasting.html#module-numpy.doc.broadcasting>`_ ):

 1. there should be at least one dimention in each tensor
 2. when we compare their shapes element-wise from backward to forward, two dimensions are compatible when